 The last two days are great for enjoying the Wind River Mountains.
 We trace our steps back the way we came, with a final grunt up and over Scenic Pass.
 We’ll rendezvous with the Indian Guide at Cold Springs at noon on the fifth day.

-Five-day Gannett Peak Climb (East Side Cold Springs) Price: $3375 private 1:1; $2825 pp/ 2:1, $2250pp/ 3:1group.
-(Be aware that an additional $345 is paid per person to the to the Wind River reservation for transportation and fishing licenses.
+5-day East Side Gannett Peak Climb (Cold Springs) Price: $3875 private 1:1; $3125 pp/ 2:1.
+(Be advised that an additional $450 is paid per person to the to the Wind River reservation for transportation and permit fees for East Side trips.
 This is paid directly by the client to the reservation, clients are expected to cover these charges for guides and porters.
 THE WIND RIVER RESERVATION DOES NOT TAKE CREDIT CARDS, YOU WILL NEED ROUGHLY $500-$1000 IN CASH OR A CHECK) (depending on the client to guide ratio.)

 Price includes breakfasts and dinners (i.e., evening meal) while in the backcountry, technical climbing gear, tent and group cooking gear. ***HORSE SUPPORT OR PORTERS HIGHLY RECOMMENDED from the WEST SIDE.
 Price does not include equipment drop/portage and shuttle fees.